-The Shopifiq theme causes an “invalid signature” error when you try to connect to your store, which means that it breaks the REST API and can’t be used with the WooCommerce app.
+The Shopifiq theme causes an “invalid signature” error when you try to connect to your store, which means it breaks the REST API and cannot be used with the WooCommerce app.

 Until it fixes the way it improperly filters the

-get_home_url() function, you won’t be able to use the app with your store.
+get_home_url() function, you will be unable to use the app with your store.
 We recommend using a different, properly-coded WooCommerce theme, such as Storefront.

 InfiniteWP (incompatible) ↑ Back to top

 InfiniteWP: The InfiniteWP client plugin causes a conflict with the WooCommerce REST API by improperly reading

 php://input without setting the global.
 This means you cannot update order statuses via the app or do anything else that uses the REST API.